tianacheung-hub/Keep-Updated/index.md

 <p> <h1 style="background-color:lightpink">Within School Updates: How to be engaged</h1>
 - ACS society are in the process of creating a BLM board for the Great Hall, although it is a way to appreciate and commemorate Black Men and Women's history and work, we believe it shouldn't stop there.
 So please try to educate yourself, and look at the resource pages below. </p>
 <p>
-- As curriculum is something to discuss changing, it is a long term process, so the English as well as History department are looking for ways to incorporate educating students whether that be through extra curriculum or on a student's own accord.</P>
+- As changing the curriculum is an ongoing discussion, it is a long term process, so the English as well as History department are looking for ways to incorporate educating students whether that be through extra curriculum or on a student's own accord.</P>
 <p>
 - If you would like to be apart of an open discussion based on History that isn't taught in the curriculum, <a href="mailto:y14tiche@latymer.co.uk">press this email<a/> and let us know and you will be added to a google classroom.
 <p>